 Many local councils have debt advice help – though it could be limited.
-However, if you’re struggling with your bills due to coronavirus, it’s worth contacting your local council – they could help you access extra funding or discounts on your Council Tax bill to help reduce your financial stress.
+However, if you’re struggling with your bills, it’s worth contacting your local council – they could help you access extra funding or discounts on your Council Tax bill to help reduce your financial stress.

 The short answer here is: no!
 Never!

 There is enough free advice available through debt charities that you shouldn’t ever have to pay for help.
 You’ll often find unscrupulous companies sitting at the top of your ‘debt relief’ Google searches – but they’ll tell you that you have to pay a fee.